Skip to main content

 • Industry-specific benchmarks for retail, grocery, and CPG workflows

-• Sharing and collaboration through public links or shareable invite links for external contributors
+• Sharing and collaboration through public links or shareable invite links for people outside your team

 Quick Start: End-to-End in 5 Steps

-3. Configure your team settings (company name, industry, team size, hourly rate) so Clarity can calculate cost-benefit figures.
+Set your company name, industry, team size, hourly rate, and language so Clarity can calculate cost-benefit figures and work in your preferred language.

 A voice interview is a conversation with an AI agent that asks you questions about a process and records your answers automatically.
 This is the fastest way to capture process knowledge — no typing required.

-4. Select your preferred interview language — English, Czech, French, German, Polish, or Spanish.
+Select your preferred interview language — English, Czech, French, German, Polish, Portuguese, or Spanish.
+Your team’s default Clarity language is preselected; change it here if this interview needs a different one.

 • Continue interview — return to the interview if you have more to share.